 A blood sample drawn from a vein in your arm; the eGFR is a calculated estimate of the actual glomerular filtration rate and is based on your blood creatinine level along with other variables that may include your age, gender, and race as well as possibly your height and weight, depending on the equation used.

 Test Preparation Needed?

 What is being tested?

 Chronic kidney disease (CKD) is associated with a decrease in kidney function that is often progressive.
 CKD can be seen with a variety of conditions, including diabetes and high blood pressure.
 Early detection of kidney dysfunction can help to minimize the damage.
-This is important as symptoms of kidney disease may not be noticeable until as much as 30 to 40% of kidney function is lost.
+This is important as symptoms of kidney disease may not be noticeable until as much as 30-40% of kidney function is lost.

-A measured GFR is considered the most accurate way to detect changes in kidney status, but measuring the GFR directly is complicated, requires experienced personnel, and is typically performed in a research setting.
-Because of this, an estimate – the eGFR – is usually used.
+A measured GFR is considered the most accurate way to detect changes in kidney status, but measuring the GFR directly is complicated, requires experienced personnel, and is typically performed only in research settings.
+Because of this, the eGFR is usually used.

 The eGFR is a calculation based on a serum creatinine test.
 Creatinine is a muscle waste product that is filtered from the blood by the kidneys and excreted into the urine at a relatively steady rate.
 When kidney function decreases, less creatinine is excreted and concentrations increase in the blood.
 With the creatinine test, a reasonable estimate of the actual GFR can be determined.